Fellow Since 1996

 Community Life Project

-This profile was prepared when Ngozi Iwere was elected to the Ashoka Fellowship in 1996.
+This description of Ngozi Iwere's work was prepared when Ngozi Iwere was elected to the Ashoka Fellowship in 1996.

 Ngozi Iwere is the first in Nigeria to develop a model program for HIV/AIDS prevention that targets and involves the entire community instead of focusing on small high-risk target populations.